leffpeter/liftweb-template/README.md

 # liftweb-template
 Web application template in Liftweb.
-Users, Notifications, Chat, REST and much more
+Users, Notifications, Chat, REST and much more.